What are Web Forms?

 - Click Parse.

 - The scanner will automatically retrieve the list of Parameters, their type and value.

 - Tick those you would like to add and click Save.

-Once all the parameters are imported you can also modify the parameters as explained in step 3 of this procedure.
+Once all the parameters are imported, you can also modify the parameters as explained in Option 3 of this procedure.

 Option 2: Importing Form Values From the Scan Session File

 You can use the Import from Netsparker Scan Session feature in Netsparker, which extracts the list of parameters from a previous scan session.
 This allows you to view any incorrect Form Value configurations and fix them.

 How to Import Form Values in the Scan Session File

 - In the Scan Policy Editor dialog (see Scan Policy Editor), navigate to the Form Values, and click Import from Scan Session.